 You will need 4-5 days of daily G-SCF injections.
 G-CSF should always be stored in the refrigerator.
-Do not shake the medication.
+Store it in a cooler with a freezer pack if traveling to appointments with it.

 How much does G-CSF cost?